 - To contact you if we need to notify you about anything in relation to our contract.

 - To conduct research, educational activities, publications, presentations, dissemination and marketing.

-Please note that we only use your information for activities that you have given us consent for.
-We would normally ask you beforehand and you would have been given a detailed consent form that gave you the options to opt-in for a range of data processing activities.
+Please note that we only use your information for activities that you have given us explicit consent for.

 We do not share the information we have on you with anyone unless:

 - You have given us consent to do so e.g. case studies, images, and videos or;